atrick/atrick.github.io/design/TypeSafeMemory.rst

   print(b.i)

 This program exhibits undefined behavior for two reasons.
-First, it violates strict aliasing rule #1 because the same memory object may be accessed via unrelated class types.
-Second, it violates layout compatible rule #1 because there is no guarantee of layout among unrelated classes even if they are nonresilient.
+First, it violates :ref:`strict aliasing rule #1 <strictaliasrules>` because the same memory object may be accessed via unrelated class types.
+Second, it violates :ref:`layout compatible rule #1 <layoutcompatiblerules>` because there is no guarantee of layout among unrelated classes even if they are nonresilient.

 .. _pointercastexample: